How Did Messiah Jesus explain His death to His disciples?

 "The sacrificial nature of Christ’s death is clearly expressed.
 He was referred to by Paul as “our paschal lamb” (1 Cor 5:7).
 The apostle Peter stated that believers are rescued “not with perishable things such as silver or gold, but with the precious blood of Christ, like that of a lamb without blemish or spot” (1 Pt 1:18, 19).
 So also the references in John 1:29, 36 to Jesus as the “Lamb of God” probably had in mind the idea of sacrifice.

 "If Christ is viewed as our sacrifice, he is also viewed as our representative.
 That is, he represented us in his death.
 One of the most difficult phrases to interpret precisely is the common biblical expression “for us” (“for me,” etc.).
 It may mean generally “for my sake” or something more specific.
 Does Christ represent us?
 More specifically, is he a substitute for us?
 Some texts clearly speak of him as our representative.
 Thus Paul said, “We are convinced that one has died for all; therefore all have died” (2 Cor 5:14).
 If “substitution” were meant, the last clause would conclude that we will not, or do not, die.
 Hebrews speaks of Christ as our high priest before the Father, which is probably what John had in mind when he referred to Christ as our “advocate with the Father” (1 Jn 2:2). … The expression “for us” at times seems to mean much more than representation; it often carries the sense of substitution, an idea prevalent in the OT.
 So, “For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God” (2 Cor 5:21).
-Two “ransom sayings” also portray substitution: “The Son of man came not to be ministered unto, but to minister, and to give his life a ransom for many” (Mk 10:45 kjv).
+Two “ransom sayings” also portray substitution: “The Son of man came not to be ministered unto, but to minister, and to give his life a ransom for many” (Mk 10:45 KJV).
 He “gave himself as a ransom for all” (1 Tm 2:6).
 He became a “curse for us” (Gal 3:13). …

 "However we describe what Christ has done by way of atonement, it remains for human beings to appropriate it by faith.
 The human race is not uninvolved in the atonement; the note of grace in the NT is always accompanied by a reference to faith (Eph 2:8).
 After the indicative of God’s grace comes the imperative of personal belief."
 [Elwell, W. A., & Beitzel, B. J. (1988).
 Baker encyclopedia of the Bible.
 Map on lining papers.
 (231).
 Grand Rapids, Mich.: Baker Book House.]